 In salt or brackish marsh habitats, you may find Nelson’s, saltmarsh and seaside sparrows and clapper, king, Virginia rail and Sora.
 Look here also for northern harriers flying low over the marsh.
 At dusk, you may spot a short-eared owl.

 This story is provided courtesy of the Outer Banks Voice, a digital newspaper covering the Outer Banks.
-Coastal Review Online is partnering with the Voice to provide readers with more environmental and lifestyle stories of interest along about our coast.
+Coastal Review Online is partnering with the Voice to provide readers with more environmental and lifestyle stories of interest about our coast.

 Like This Story?